Get your 1st session only 35 €

 AspectKey Takeaway

-Therapeutic TechniquesFamily therapy methods, such as structural family therapy and cognitive-behavioral therapy, can effectively address relational challenges in blended families.
+Therapeutic TechniquesEvidence-based methods like structural family therapy and cognitive-behavioral therapy address specific relational challenges in blended families.

 Unique Challenges Faced by Blended Families